 What are your segments?

 There are countless ways to segment leads.
 For instance, you can break them down by location, job, company, need/ concern, revenue/ income, persona, interactions with your business, and more.
-That way, you can personalize their journey, nudge MQLs to the SQL stage, and help move SQLs to the finish line.
+That way, you can personalize their journey, nudge leads to the prospect stage, and help move prospects to the opportunity stage.
 Your team should know how you segment your leads and why they’re segmented that way.

 It’s also worth noting that your segments may be refined over time.
 For instance, you may start by gathering only basic data on your lead capture forms, then ask leads to provide more details as they move through your funnels.
 With this approach, you can maximize form fills and build up robust lead profiles over time.